RedHatInsights/insights-core-tutorials/docs/customtut_parsers.rst

-Because this code essentially duplicates many of the things previously tested explicitly in the ``test_sshd_config`` function, we can remove some of those tests and only test the 'corner cases':
+Because this code essentially duplicates many of the things previously tested explicitly in the ``test_sshd_config`` function, we can remove some of those tests and only test the "corner cases":

 .. code-block:: python
     :linenos: